-- Some permanent (ex: you get to treasure first), others not (ex: I got storage near mine, but you can grab it off me) - Another kind of compensating factor - Can be used for interesting choices - Ex: choice of medium armor for rest of game or invulnerable for 30 seconds? - Advantage (or disadvantages) can be impermanent in number of ways:
+- Some permanent (ex: you get to treasure first), others not (ex: I got storage near mine, but you can grab it off me) - Really, another kind of compensating factor - I.e. impermanence can compensate for something being really good - Can be used for interesting choices - Ex: choice of medium armor for rest of game or invulnerable for 30 seconds? - Advantage (or disadvantages) can be impermanent in number of ways: